usnistgov/OSCAL/docs/tutorials/catalog/Catalog Tutorial.md

 An OSCAL catalog (in XML or JSON) uses the respective schemas that describe the XML tag sets or the JSON data objects.
 However, this tutorial is not focusing on the schemas themselves but rather on the formatting in OSCAL of the proprietary control catalog listed above.
-For more detail information on each schemas, the reader is referred to [XML Schema Reference](https://pages.nist.gov/OSCAL/documentation/schema/catalog/xml-schema/) and [JSON Schema Reference](https://pages.nist.gov/OSCAL/documentation/schema/catalog/json-schema/), respectively.
+For more information on each schemas, the reader is referred to [XML Schema Reference](https://pages.nist.gov/OSCAL/documentation/schema/catalog/xml-schema/) and [JSON Schema Reference](https://pages.nist.gov/OSCAL/documentation/schema/catalog/json-schema/), respectively.

 The root of the Control Catalog format is `catalog`.